csc-training/hip-programming/docs/01-introduction.md

 ::::::
 :::::::::

-# Runtimes of Taylor expansion, compute bound
+# Runtimes of Taylor expansion, more computation

 ::: notes
 When we have more computation per element, we start to see the serial version lose to the multithreaded one already at